AGSweeney/EthernetIP-Scale/README.md

 # EthernetIP-Scale

-A comprehensive EtherNet/IP communication adapter for the ESP32-P4 microcontroller, integrating sensor support, Modbus TCP, and web-based configuration.
+A comprehensive EtherNet/IP communication adapter for the ESP32-P4 microcontroller, integrating NAU7802 precision scale support, Modbus TCP, and web-based configuration.

 ## Overview

 This project implements a full-featured EtherNet/IP adapter device on the ESP32-P4 platform using the OpENer open-source EtherNet/IP stack.
-The device serves as a bridge between EtherNet/IP networks and local I/O, sensors, and other industrial automation components.
+The device serves as a bridge between EtherNet/IP networks and industrial scale applications, providing real-time weight data via EtherNet/IP assemblies and Modbus TCP.

 ### Key Features